ashishsumn/DistributedVideoProcessing/README.md

-# Academic Project towards the completion of the COMP 512 cource.
+# Academic Project towards the completion of the COMP 512 course.

 Title: Distributed Video Processing Framework